Working with Our Suppliers

 As part of this engagement with our global shipping suppliers, we were also able to quantify the Scope 3 greenhouse gas emissions associated with our global shipping for the second year.
 The Rightship GHG methodology uses the standard European energy efficiency scale and allows emissions to be benchmarked and tracked per journey and over time.
 The methodology has been verified according to an internationally recognised standard (EN16258:2012).
 Although present data collection systems do not currently allow us to calculate the amount of emissions avoided by our use of more efficient vessels, we continue to work with our suppliers to be able to calculate this in 2018.

-During 2017, the Scope 3 emissions associated with our global shipping were 73,142 tCO2e.
-Through an opportunity provided by Rightship and CBL Markets in 2017, we are pleased to report that we were able to offset these emissions through the purchase of verified carbon credits.
+During 2018, the Scope 3 emissions associated with our global shipping were 68,634 tCO2e.
+Through an opportunity provided by Rightship and CBL Markets, we are pleased to report that we were able to offset these emissions through the purchase of verified carbon credits.

 In any given year, over 80% of our fertiliser sales are bulk sales which require no packaging.
 However, approximately 15% of our fertilisers are transported to customers in one tonne FIBCs (Flexible Intermediate Bulk Containers) and 5% is sold in small packs.
 Prior to 2015, we used reusable FIBCs to reduce our packaging impacts.
 With the move to single trip plastic packaging, in order to improve customer safety and reduce the risk of potential spills to the environment, we worked with our fertiliser packaging suppliers, plastics reprocessing companies, 23 local councils, the Queensland Department of Environment and Heritage Protection, and ‘Farm Waste Recovery’, a subsidiary of the Australian agricultural industry body, AgStewardship, to establish the Sugar Cane Fertiliser Bag Recovery Trial.
 AgStewardship’s key objective is to support and develop Australian Agriculture’s environmental sustainability and stewardship, while the key objective met by the trial was to develop a sustainable model for the collection of fertiliser bags and the reuse of the recovered materials.

-Due to its success, we are continuing to extend the bag collection and recycling program across eastern Australia through providing financial and promotional support to encourage growers to tie the bags in bundles and drop them at local council and private farm collection centres, where they are bailed for transportation to Brisbane for recycling.
+Due to its success, we are continuing to extend the bag collection and recycling program across eastern Australia during 2017 and 2018 through providing financial and promotional support to encourage growers to tie the bags in bundles and drop them at local council and private farm collection centres, where they are bailed for transportation to Brisbane for recycling.

-Now in its third year, the Farm Waste Recovery program continues to grow, with 41% more plastics collected than last year and 60% more than the pilot year.
-384 tonnes of plastics were collected in 2017 for recycling, which is the equivalent of 116,230 fertiliser bags.
+Now in its third year, the Farm Waste Recovery program continues to grow, with 17% more plastics collected than last year and 60.3 percent more than the pilot year.
+In total, 2,3,41 tonnes of plastics have been collected for recycling since the program began.
+This amount includes all types of recyclable farm plastics, as well as our fertiliser bags.
 The success of this program demonstrates the commitment of our customers to a sustainable recycling option for our fertiliser packaging.